ra2 studio - Fotolia

 Drawbacks of multi-cloud

-Multi-cloud is not the end-all, be-all of IT infrastructures.
+A multi-cloud strategy is not the end-all, be-all of IT infrastructures.
 While it is a great choice for many organizations, it's not without its flaws.
 While acknowledging the benefits of multi-cloud, Plummer also highlights three drawbacks associated with this cloud strategy.

 Deploying multiple clouds is complex.
 IT teams can struggle to configure services on one cloud, let alone configuring services on two or three clouds, Plummer said.